Transgressing the algebraic coarse character map: Algebraic assembly

 \subsection{Definition}

 Let $M$ be a proper metric space.
 In this section, we define a map

 for $* \in \{0, 1\}$, which makes the diagram

 commutative.
-We do not attempt to show that $A^{\alg}$ respects any equivalence relations one might put on the set of summable Fredholm modules.
-Throughout, we fix an ample $M$-module $H$ over $M$, on which the algebra $\cB M$ of finite propagation, locally trace-class operators acts, and we will use the notation $\cA M$ for the algebra of finite propagation operators on $M$, which contains $\cB M$ as an ideal.
+We do not attempt to show that $A^{\alg}$ respects any equivalence relations one might put on the set of $1$-summable Fredholm modules.
+Throughout, we fix an ample\footnote{Recall that this means that the representation of $C_0(M)$ on $H$ is non-degenerate and that no non-zero function from $C_0(M)$ acts as a compact operator.} $M$-module $H$, on which the algebra $\cB M$ of finite propagation, locally trace-class operators acts, and we will use the notation $\cA M$ for the algebra of finite propagation operators on $M$.
+Note that $\cA M$ contains $\cB M$ as an ideal.

 We fix a dense *-subalgebra $\cA \subset C_c(M)$ containing partitions of unity subordinate to any finite open cover, as well as square roots of these functions.
-If $M$ is a manifold, then we may take $\cA = C_c^\infty(M)$.
+If $M$ is a manifold, then $\cA = C_c^\infty(M)$ is a valid choice.

-\paragraph{The even case.}
+\paragraph{\underline{The even case.}}

-An even, summable Fredholm module is a bounded, self-adjoint operator $T$ on $H \oplus H$ having the form
+An even, $1$-summable Fredholm module is a bounded, self-adjoint operator $T$ on $H \oplus H$ having the form

 such that for each $f \in \cA$ the operators $f(T^2 - 1)$, $(T^2 - 1)f$ and $[T, f]$ are trace-class.

 We choose a uniformly bounded and locally finite open cover $(U_i)_{i \in I}$ of $M$ and let $(\chi_i)_{i \in I}$ be a subordinate partition of unity from $\cA$.
 Then we set